facebookresearch/swav/README.md

 In other words, the convnet always has the same output regardless of its input, it is a constant function.
 All examples gets the same cluster assignment because they are identical, and the only valid assignment that satisfy the equipartition constraint in this case is the uniform assignment (1/K where K is the number of prototypes).
 In turn, this uniform assignment is trivial to predict since it is the same for all examples.
-Reducing epsilon parameter (see Eq(3) of our [paper](https://arxiv.org/abs/2006.09882)) encourages the assignments `Q` to be less uniform (more peaked), which strongly helps avoiding collapsing.
+Reducing epsilon parameter (see Eq(3) of our [paper](https://arxiv.org/abs/2006.09882)) encourages the assignments `Q` to be sharper (i.e. less uniform), which strongly helps avoiding collapse.
-However, using a too low value for epsilon leads to numerical instability.
+However, using a too low value for epsilon may lead to numerical instability.
-If the loss goes to NaN, you can try using `--improve_numerical_stability true` in `main_swav.py`.

 #### Training gets unstable when using the queue.
 The queue is composed of feature representations from the previous batches.